onqtam/headjack/docs/why/CYBERNETICS.md

 ██████████████████████████████████████████████████████████████████
 # SECTION: Consciousness
 ██████████████████████████████████████████████████████████████████

+> "Consciousness allows you the capacity to plan." - [Gerald Edelman](https://www.azquotes.com/quote/1213454)

+> "Perhaps consciousness arises when the brain's simulation of the world becomes so complex that it must include a model of itself." - [Richard Dawkins](https://www.goodreads.com/quotes/842915-perhaps-consciousness-arises-when-the-brain-s-simulation-of-the-world)

 > "GWT analogizes the mind to a theater, with conscious thought being like material illuminated on the main stage.
 The brain contains many specialized processes or modules that operate in parallel, much of which is unconscious.
 Attention acts as a spotlight, bringing some of this unconscious activity into conscious awareness on the global workspace.
 The global workspace is a functional hub of broadcast and integration that allows information to be disseminated across modules.
 As such it can be classified as a functionalist theory of consciousness.
 >